degzcs/booking-movie/README.md

 ### Development

-For creating new features or updating this project you can clone it and install the dependecies, as follows:
+For creating new features or updating this project you can clone it and install the dependencies, as follows:

 ```bash
 $ git clone <url>